aws-amplify/docs/android/authentication.md

 }
 ```

-Create an activity that will present your sign-in screen.In Android Studio, choose `File > New > Activity > Basic Activity` and type an activity name, such as `AuthenticatorActivity`.
+Create an activity that will present your sign-in screen.
+In Android Studio, choose `File > New > Activity > Basic Activity` and type an activity name, such as `AuthenticatorActivity`.
 If you want to make this your starting activity, move the intent filter block containing `.LAUNCHER` to the `AuthenticatorActivity` in your app's `AndroidManifest.xml`.

 ```xml
 <activity android:name=".AuthenticatorActivity">